 Room rates (excluding breakfast buffet) are between Euro 99 for a regular patio room to Euro 270 for a loft with roof terrace.
 One of the most popular rooms are the Tower rooms.
 If you want to book them for the weekend, you might need to reserve it 6-9 months in advance!

 Hotel New York and its surroundings are special to the city of Rotterdam.
 During check-in I could imagine the reception paying a bit more attention to this (especially for foreigners).
 For example informing visitors about the history of the building or offering tips for travelers (like the nearby watertaxi, the famous barbershop in the basement or even the temporary art exhibitions in the close-by Fenixloods).
 But again, the style, atmosphere and location of the hotel is unique and we really love it.
-Click here to check availability and prices.
+Click here to check availability and prices or use the search box below.

 If you want to go for the full marine experience, you might consider a combination with or visit to the steamliner SS Rotterdam.